Vinson-sheep/DDR-opt/README.md

 You can use `2D Nav Goal` to set goal point.

+## Update
+25-07-25
+1. Enhanced the 'if_directly_constrain_v_omega' feature.
+Users can now select between: 1) Constraining linear (v) and angular (omega) velocities independently, or 2) Constraining the product (v * omega) considering wheel speed limits.
+2. Reduced the number of ROS messages in the code that do not use topic remapping.
+3. Fixed the bug reported in [Issue 11](https://github.com/ZJU-FAST-Lab/DDR-opt/issues/11).
+Thanks to SCUTBob for the report!

 ## Citing
-The method used in this software are described in the following paper (available on [IEEE](https://ieeexplore.ieee.org/document/10924228) and [arxiv](https://arxiv.org/abs/2409.07924v2))
+The method used in this software are described in the following paper (available on [IEEE](https://ieeexplore.ieee.org/document/10924228) and [arxiv](https://arxiv.org/abs/2409.07924v3))
 ```
 @ARTICLE{zhang2024universaltrajectoryoptimizationframework,
   author={Zhang, Mengke and Chen, Nanhe and Wang, Hu and Qiu, Jianxiong and Han, Zhichao and Ren, Qiuyu and Xu, Chao and Gao, Fei and Cao, Yanjun},